liezzzlll/liezzzlll/poetry.md

 And slowly the pain will diminish into lessons\
 and learn that there are people I’ll love that I haven’t even met.

-I’ll find contentment some day, somehow,, in this life now,\
+I’ll find contentment some day, somehow, in this life now,\
 Knowing that there isn’t an experience I regret.